Bindushree-A/PRODIGY_WD_02/README.md

 - Click **Pause** to pause the timer.
 - Click **Reset** to reset the timer and clear laps.
 - Click **Lap** to record intermediate times.

-Would you like me to generate this as a ready-to-use `README.md` file text for your repo?